When to plant Soybeans in LaGrange County, IN

 LaGrange County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 28 and first fall frost is October 16.

-LaGrange County County sits in USDA Zone 6a.
+LaGrange County sits in USDA Zone 6a.
 Soybeans grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Soybeans grow in LaGrange County County's climate?
+Can Soybeans grow in LaGrange County's climate?

 Your LaGrange County Garden Planner — Free